-Forest Animals by the Christmas Tree Coloring Page
+Forest Animals Near the Christmas Tree Coloring Page

 Forest animals gather around a decorated Christmas tree with wrapped gifts in a snowy woodland.